hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/edge/extentions/try_path_1.3.5/background/try_xpath_background.md

 **Relationships:**

 - This background script communicates with content scripts (in browser tabs) and the browser itself.
 It relies on `tryxpath` and related functions (implied by the code), establishing a tight connection with that extension module and functionality.
-The calls to `browser.tabs.sendMessage` and `browser.runtime.sendMessage` illustrate the communication channels.
+The calls to `browser.tabs.sendMessage` and `browser.runtime.sendMessage` illuStarte the communication channels.

 **Overall:** This code appears well-structured for handling different messages from content scripts and responding in a synchronized way via promises.
 However, the lack of context for `fu.onError` potentially hinders proper error handling in case of any issues with the asynchronous calls.